 To make it simple for you, we’ve created a guide to pairing the right glassware with the right drinks.
 This being the holiday season channel your inner bartender and impress your guests by serving your best spirits in the right glassware.

-Glassware for Whisky
+Glassware for Whiskey

 The old fashioned Tumbler glass is one of the most popular and timeless choices.
-The heavy base ensures that the glass is not damaged during mixing while the thinner glass sides allow you to taste the flavours of your favourite dram.
+The heavy base ensures that the glass is not damaged during mixing while the thinner glass sides allow you to taste the flavours of your favorite dram.

-White Wines
+Glassware For White Wines

 In general, glasses specifically designed for white wine will have a more upright and “U”-shaped bowl than those meant for red wines.
 It’s meant for young, fresh wines, as the slightly narrow rim of the white wine glass concentrates the nose of highly aromatic white wines.
 The smaller bowl size also keeps the white wine colder than the larger bowls used for reds.

 This wine glass shape of the Champagne glass or the Champagne Flute Glass as it is commonly known, helps keep the fizz longer and allows the bubbles to play on your tongue.
-It also keeps the fruit and potential yeasty aromas focused with its narrow design.
+It also keeps the fruit and potential yeasty aromas focused with its narrow design

-Red Wines
+Glassware For Red Wines

 The Burgundy glass is not as tall, but typically has a wider bowl.
 The glass bowl is bigger so that it can accommodate some of the aromas of wines that are a bit more delicate.
 It directs the wine to the tip of the tongue, thus highlighting the fruit and naturally balancing the high acidity.
 Due to the shape of the glass, you will experience tasting the wine first on the tip of the tongue, then throughout the mouth.